 C.A.R.
 Hoare’s work “Recursive data structures” motivates a simple rule that good language design should abide by:

-(1) Implementation details that don’t affect program correctness are syntactically inexpressible.
+(1) Implementation details that don’t affect program correctness should be syntactically inexpressible.

-C++ is the obvious case, but even Haskell qualifies.
-You make explicit decisions about memory representation:
+Imperative languages like C are the obvious case, but even Haskell qualifies, where you make explicit decisions about memory representation:

 -- unboxed (raw machine integer)